Skip to main content

 Not All 26ft Box Trucks Are CDL-Exempt

 The 26-foot box truck is right at the CDL boundary.
 Some manufacturers configure their 26ft models with a GVWR of 25,999 lbs (no CDL), while others rate them at 26,001 lbs or higher (CDL required).
 Adding a liftgate (which weighs 300-800 lbs) can push a borderline truck over the threshold.
 Always verify the GVWR on the federal certification label (the door sticker) before purchasing.
 If you are buying specifically to avoid a CDL requirement, confirm the final GVWR including all installed equipment.
+For a deeper breakdown of where the line falls, see our GVWR and CDL requirements guide.

 How to Choose the Right Box Truck Size